-All of these training evaluators can be accessed after the training has completed, as well.
-The code below shows this, along with plots of each training evaluator versus the training cycle number (epoch).
+All of these training evaluators can be accessed after the training has completed.
+The code below shows this, along with plots of each training evaluator as a function of epoch (training cycle number).

 '''

 [8]: # Note that the key given to the MetricEvaluator must be

 what comes after callbacks[0].

 fidelities = callbacks[0].Fidelity